thelastflapjack/godot_hacking_mini_games/README.md

 A collection of hacking type of mini games which I will add to over time.

-## Games
+## Mini-Games

 ### 1. Lock Pick Simple

-  A very basic lock pick puzzle where you have to find the correct angle to unlock.
-[Link to video]
+A simple lock pick puzzle where you have to find the correct pick angle, similar to the mini-game found in the Fallout series.
+Created in Godot 3.5.1.
+[Example Video](https://youtu.be/kbWt7lNkhRU)